francois-vincent/dbLoader/README.md

         if not self.exists("recipecontainscookingsteps"):
             self.create("recipecontainscookingsteps")

-Sequencement of import is defined as a set of user-defined methods in a class derived from `MapperSequencer`.
+Sequencing of import is defined as a set of user-defined methods in a class derived from `MapperSequencer`.
 These methods are preceded by Python decorators related to _levels_.
-There a 4 levels.
+There are 4 levels.

 The first level (root) method must be preceded by decorator `_records`.
 This method has a single parameter which will hold a python list of the records to import into the database.
 This method will return True on success and